 CMS works hard to make positive changes to the program.
 They have implemented prohibiting “gag clauses”; so, now pharmacists can tell patients about lower costing ways to obtain medications.
 Also, CMS requires an Explanation of Benefits to be sent to beneficiaries monthly; this information would include drug prices.

 Additionally, CMS has reduced the maximum amount that low-income beneficiaries pay for innovative medications or “biosimilars.”
 Medicare has increased competition among plans by requiring Part D plans to have a meaningful difference from each other; this makes more plan options for beneficiaries.

 CMS usually releases the information on plans by mid to late September.

 Coverage changes include a slight increase in the initial deductible for prescriptions.
-The 2019 amount of $415 will go up to $435, a jump of $20.
+The deductible will be $445 in 2021.

 You pay deductibles before coverage begins.
 The deductible amount in 2021 is $445, but that doesn’t affect when you enter the Donut Hole portion of the Part D coverage (after expenses of $4,130).

-The proposed changes to the initial coverage limit, or ICL, in 2020 is said to increase to $4,020, up from $3,820 from 2019.
+The proposed changes to the initial coverage limit in 2021 is said to increase to $4,130.
 The initial coverage limit sets the donut hole entry point.

 Total Out of Pocket Threshold (TrOOP) for Medicare Part D in 2021

 Proposed changes to Part D coverage will impact the Donut Hole, otherwise known as the coverage gap.
 The coverage gap is the amount between when recipients reach their threshold of coverage and when they begin to receive Catastrophic Coverage.

 The Donut Hole Brand Name Drug Discount will Increase

 For 2021 beneficiaries will only pay 25% of brand name drug costs.

-Brand-name drug manufacturers cover 50% of the costs in the coverage gap; in 2019, plans cover 20% of the price, and in 2020, the policies include 25% of the costs.
+Brand-name drug manufacturers cover 50% of the costs in the coverage gap, the policies include 25% of the costs.